 Secretly I envy those people chasing society’s idea of the “American Dream.”
 If I’m going to plod along on life’s treadmill anyway, wouldn’t it be easier to come home every day, heat up a frozen meal, and mindlessly watch television until bedtime?

 Of Strengths Finders 34 themes, my number one is competitiveness — no matter how many times I take it.
-Communication, achiever, belief and relator linger significantly behind and are interchangeable in spots 2-5.
+Communication, maximizer, belief and relator linger significantly behind and are interchangeable in spots 2-5.

 Is it this competitiveness asserting itself that ensures that no amount of knowledge, skills, or money ever feels like ‘enough.’
 Who knows?
 But it’s exhausting… debilitatingly so.